 Once you have chosen the device you want to deploy, you will be asked a series of questions that are intended to gather all information that’s necessary to deploy and activate the device.
 Each device and vendor may have slightly different basic configurations, so some differences may apply.

-Your available choice of Metros may be limited by your account settings and permissions, and by the availability of resources at that time.
-If you do not see a Metro that you were expecting to see, consult with the Deployment Guide or your Equinix sales representative.
+Your available choice of metros may be limited by your account settings and permissions and by the availability of resources at that time.
+If you do not see a metro that you were expecting to see, consult the Deployment Guide or your Equinix sales representative.

 Account Access Scenarios

 There are three types of account access scenarios.

 - Existing customers who have permissions to order for a given account.
 If the account is visible, select the account to continue.